m-wiesner/universal_g2p/README.md

   3. words_roman.txt   -- list of all candidate words from which to select G2P
                           training set.

-  4. words_SPNBDA_allowed.txt -- list of words without weird puntuation from which to derive n-gram features used in Batch Active Selection.
+  4. words_SPNBDA_allowed.txt -- list of words without weird punctuation from which to derive n-gram features used in Batch Active Selection.